 The Gospel isn’t about how we accept Jesus into our heart, but rather how we are accepted into Christ’s Kingdom.

 The proclamation of the Gospel is not a suggestion, it’s not an invitation, it’s not a sales pitch to “try Jesus out.”
 It is a command, it is a summons to lay down your arms, forsake your rebellion and surrender wholly to King Jesus.
-You’re not the point of the Gospel.
-It’s way bigger than you.
-When we become Christians we are being brought into something bigger than ourselves and our personal relationship with Jesus.
-We are being brought into a Kingdom.

 So, why does the world need saving, what has Jesus Christ done, and what is the Kingdom?

-In looking at these things, there are four main questions we all have to answer:
+As we look into these things, there are four main questions we all have to answer:

 - What were we created for?
 (Creation)